-- 25. For the main home exclusion to apply to a subdivided section, the land in the subdivided section must have been used predominantly for a dwelling that was the seller's main home for more than 50% of the bright-line period.
-As stated at [23], "predominantly" in this context means more than 50% of the land area. - 26.
+- 25. For the main home exclusion to apply to a subdivided section, the land in the subdivided section must have been used predominantly for a dwelling that was the seller's main home for more than 50% of the bright-line period. - 26.
 The use of the land in the subdivided section for all of the bright-line period both before and after the subdivision is relevant in determining whether the land in that section has been used for a dwelling that was the seller's main home for most of the bright-line period. - 27.
 Even after land is subdivided, before being sold the land in a subdivided section may continue to be used in connection with or for the benefit of the owner's main home dwelling on one of the other sections resulting from the subdivision.
 Alternatively, it may be that from a particular point in time, which could be before or after the subdivision, the land in the subdivided section ceases to be used for the main home.
 For example, this could be the case if earthworks, construction, or some other activity on the land mean the owner no longer uses that land in connection with or for the benefit of their main home. - 28.
-The length of time during the bright-line period, both before and after the subdivision, that the land in the subdivided section is used for the main home and the length of time it is not used for the main home need to be compared to determine whether the "most of the time" requirement is met.
+The length of time during the bright-line period, both before and after the subdivision, that the land in the subdivided section is used for the main home and the length of time it is not used for the main home need to be compared to determine whether the "most of the bright-line period" requirement is met.